 Biosafety Level 2 is similar to BSL 1 and is suitable for work involving agents of moderate potential hazard to personnel and the environment.
-It differs in that (1) laboratory personnel have specific training in handling pathogenic agents and are directed by competent scientists, (2) access to the laboratory is limited when work is being conducted, and (3) certain procedures in which infectious aerosols may be created are conducted in biological safety cabinets or other physical containment equipment.
+It differs in that (1) laboratory personnel have specific training in handling pathogenic agents and are directed by competent Principal Investigators (PI) or personnel, (2) access to the laboratory is limited when work is being conducted, and (3) certain procedures in which infectious aerosols may be created are conducted in biological safety cabinets or other physical containment equipment.
 Examples of BSL 2 agents include: